-interpretation: let's join together and cooperate to protect the nest of life. native wildlife is likened to a nest that we humans
+The image on the right, "e huliamahi kakou i ka punanaola", by Paul Chang is interpreted as: "let's join together and cooperate to protect the nest of life".
+Native wildlife is likened to a nest that we humans

-hcps are voluntary and are applicable when a non-federal entity/facility causes “take” impacts to endangered and threatened species. the hcp will enable participants to achieve legal authorization for incidental take and provide an island-wide framework for avoiding and minimizing the causes of incidental take on kaua’i: primarily outdoor lights and overhead utilities. participation in the hcp will also address the long-term funding, implementation, and monitoring of mitigation actions required to restore and protect seabird populations on kaua'i, thus fostering recovery of listed species.
+Habitat Conservation Plans (HCP) are voluntary and are applicable when a non-federal entity/facility causes “take” impacts to endangered and threatened species.
+The HCP will enable participants to achieve legal authorization for incidental take and provide an island-wide framework for avoiding and minimizing the causes of incidental take on Kaua'i: primarily outdoor lights and overhead utilities. participation in the HCP will also address the long-term funding, implementation, and monitoring of mitigation actions required to restore and protect seabird populations on Kaua'i, thus fostering recovery of listed species.